zestypanda/MapReduce-go/README.md

-# MapReduce-go
+# go
-Implement MapReduce in go
+Implement xxx in go

-Support multiple jobs to run sequentially or in parallel (using Go PRC to simulate distributed computation)
+Support multiple jobs to run sequentially or in parallel

 Handle worker failures